AXDOOMER/x11-keylogger/README.md

 # X11 keylogger

-A Bash keylogger that does not require root privileges.
+A pure Bash keylogger that does not require root privileges.

 It is privimive and meant to be a PoC.